restfulapi/restful-api/readme.markdown

 thing.metaClass.getSupplementalRestProperties << {-> properties }`

 Note that the getSupplementalRestProperties method is being added only to the single object instance, not the entire class.
 A marshaller can check to see whether the instance it is marshalling support the method, and if so, extract data from it to generate affordances.

+##Exception handling
+When an exception is encountered while servicing a request, the controller will classify the exception into one of the following existing categories:

+* ApplicationException
+* OptimisticLockException
+* Validation Exception
+* UnsupportedRequestRepresentationException
+* UnsupportedResponseRepresentationException
+* AnyOtherException

+Each one of these categories has a registered handler that specifies the status code to return, along with any additional headers or response body.

+Except for the ApplicationException category, the other categories represent hard-coded responses mapped to exceptions as follows:

+* OptimisticLockException: if the exception is an instance of org.springframework.dao.OptimisticLockingFailureException
+* Validation Exception: if the exception is an instance of grails.validation.ValidationException
+* UnsupportedRequestRepresentationException: internal exception thrown when a request  specifies a Content-Type that cannot be supported
+* UnsupportedResponseRepresentationException: internal exception thrown when a request specifies a media type in the Accept header that cannot be supported.
+* AnyOtherException: encountered an exception that doesn't fit any other category.
+Will result in a 500 status

+###ApplicationException
+The ApplicationException is treated as a special case that allows applications using the plugin to customize how their exceptions map to response codes.

+An ApplicationException is not determined by inheritance; instead duck typing is used.
+If the controller encounters an exception that responds to 'getHttpStatusCode' (it has a method getHttStatusCode()) and has a property named 'returnMap' that is an instance of Closure, then the controller will treat that exception as an ApplicationException, and extract data from it as follow:

+* getHttpStatusCode() will be invoked to obtain the http status code that should be returned
+* the returnMap closure will be invoked, passing in a localizer so that localized messages can be contructed.
+The closure must return a Map; entries in the map will be used as follows:
+    * if the map contains a 'headers' key, the value is expected to be a map of header names/header values to return in the error response
+    * if the map contains a 'message' key, the value is expected to be a (localized) string to be returned in the X-hedtech-message header.
+    * if the map contains an 'errors' key, the value is expected to be an object that is to be rendered as JSON or xml in the response body

+This definition of ApplicationException allows any application to customize error handling without extending or overriding any controller methods.
+However, the implementation of any application exceptions must take responsibility for conforming to the strategy guide.
+For example, if an application exception represents a validation exception, it needs to return a 400 status code, and should also return an 'X-Status-Reason:Validation failed' header.

+Also note that the contract on what to recognize as an application exception was chosen to be compatible with the existing Banner Core ApplicationException.